Pay Gap for Ukrainian Artists

 “In times of war, art is a lifeline for preservation of identity, emotions and memory.
 Restrictions on self-employment in the Netherlands hinder the expression of Ukrainian displaced artists’ creative potential,” says Oksana.

-Currently, displaced persons from Ukraine who fall under the Temporary Protection Directive are not allowed to be self-employed in the Netherlands unless they have an employment permit for entrepreneurs or the contracting party has an employment permit (tewerkstellingsvergunning).
+Currently, displaced persons from Ukraine who fall under the Temporary Protection Directive are not allowed to be self-employed in the Netherlands unless they have an employment permit for entrepreneurs or the contracting party has an employment permit (tewerkstellingsvergunning – TWV).

-However, very few companies in the creative sector have the licence to provide such a permit.
-And worse still, it means Ukrainian under temporary protection cannot legally freelance so do short-term project-based work.
+However, companies in the creative sector cannot provide such a permit.
+And worse still, it means Ukrainian under temporary protection cannot legally freelance to do short-term project-based work.

-In addition to the challenges of navigating and establishing themselves in an entirely new and at times vastly different labor market, these hard-to-obtain permits effectively bar many Ukrainian creatives from entering it in the first place.
+In addition to the challenges of navigating and establishing themselves in an entirely new and at times vastly different labor market, these permits are nearly impossible to obtain, which effectively bar many Ukrainian creatives from entering it in the first place.

 Support for Ukrainian artists